engcang/FAST-LIO-SAM-QN/README.md

 ## Computational complexity <br>in KITTI seq.
 05 with i9-10900k CPU
 + FAST-LIO-SAM: max 118% CPU usage, 125 times of ICP, 124.9ms consumption on average
 + FAST-LIO-SAM-N (only Nano-GICP): max 164% CPU usage, 130 times of ICP, 61.9ms consumption on average
++ FAST-LIO-SAM-QN:
+    + Advanced matching - max 325% CPU usage, 85 times of ICP, 140ms consumption on average
-+ FAST-LIO-SAM-QN: max 247% CPU usage, 66 times of ICP, 942ms consumption on average
+    + Optimized matching (with max 200 correspondences downsampling) - max 569% CPU usage, 90 times of ICP, 128.6ms consumption on average
 + Note: `loop_timer_func` runs at fixed `basic/loop_update_hz`.
-So how many times of ICP occured can be different depending on the speed of matching methods.
+So how many times of ICP occurred can be different depending on the speed of matching methods.

 <p align="center">
   <img src="imgs/fast1.png" height="250"/>